edburtnieks-private/portfolio/content/posts/auszra-research.md

 Let's apply this format and come up with few personas.
 The more we can think of, the better.

 1. __As__ someone who is brand new and specifically looking to learn a new language for the first time
-1. __I want to__
-    * learn about the process, see what it takes and how difficult it is
+1. __I want to__ learn about the process, see what it takes and how difficult it is
-    * try the method as soon as possible
-1. __so that I can__ decide if I want to continue using this method and application
+1. __so that I can__ try the method and application
 ---
 1. __As__ someone who has tried online language learning before with no success
 1. __I want to__ learn about the process of this method
 1. __so that I can__
+    * try the method and application
-    * see how it’s different from other online language learning methods / apps
+    * see how it’s different from other online language learning methods, apps
     * change my mindset about learning languages
 ---
-1. __As__ someone who has experience with language learning and has successfully done that
+1. __As__ someone who has experience with language learning and has successfully learned a language
-1. __I want to__ learn about the process of this method and try it for the next language
+1. __I want to__ learn about the process of this method
+1. __so that I can__
+    * try the method and application for the next language
-1. __so that I can__ see how it’s different from other online language learning methods / apps
+    * see how it’s different from other online language learning methods, apps
 ---
 1. __As__ someone who has just found about online language learning from other sources
-1. __I want to__ learn about the process of this method and try it for the next language
+1. __I want to__ learn about the process of this method
-1. __so that I can__ decide if learning a new language is for me at this point in time
+1. __so that I can__ try the method and application
 ---
-1. __As__ someone who is skeptical about online language learning
+1. __As__ someone skeptical about online language learning
 1. __I want to__ change my mindset about online language learning
 1. __so that I can__ try online language learning
 ---
-1. __As__ a class teacher / mentor
+1. __As__ a teacher or mentor
-1. __I want to__ see how easy and intuitive it is to use this method
+1. __I want to__ see how easy and intuitive it is to use this method and application
-1. __so that I can__ recommend it to students / others
+1. __so that I can__ recommend it to students, other people
 ---
 1. __As__ someone who is already familiar with this method or is returning visitor
-1. __I want to__ quickly start using and applying it
+1. __I want to__ quickly start using the application
 1. __so that I can__ learn a new language / continue learning as quickly as possible
 ---
-1. __As__ someone who has decided to learn a new language, but not sure which one
+1. __As__ someone who wants to learn a new language, but not sure which one
 1. __I want to__ see a list of languages available
 1. __so that I can__ choose a language to learn
 ---